-Army National Military Cemeteries (ANMC)1 is preparing an Environmental Assessment (EA) focused on the potential environmental effects associated with deconstructing and removing the Confederate Memorial from Arlington National Cemetery (ANC).
+Army National Military Cemeteries (ANMC)1 has prepared an Environmental Assessment (EA) focused on the potential environmental effects associated with deconstructing and removing the Confederate Memorial from Arlington National Cemetery (ANC).
 Removal of the Memorial is required by law, and the Army does not have authority to take environmental factors into consideration in determining whether to take the proposed action.
-Notwithstanding the non-discretionary nature of the proposed action, the Army is conducting a National Environmental Policy Act (NEPA) analysis to evaluate the discretionary elements of the proposed action and to provide information about the action to members of the public and interested organizations.
-The No Action Alternative is included to establish a baseline against which the impacts of the proposed action can be compared.
+Notwithstanding the non-discretionary nature of the proposed action, the Army has conducted a National Environmental Policy Act (NEPA) analysis to evaluate the discretionary elements of the proposed action and to provide information about the action to members of the public and interested organizations.
+The No Action Alternative has been included to establish a baseline against which the impacts of the proposed action can be compared.
 Alternatives being proposed in the EA are described in Chapter 2.
 Alternatives considered but not carried forward for full analysis are also described in Chapter 2.
-The EA will evaluate potential impacts to the human environment and will identify mitigation for any adverse impacts, as appropriate.
+The EA evaluated potential impacts to the human environment and identified mitigation for any adverse impacts, as appropriate.

 This document was prepared in accordance with the National Environmental Policy Act of 1969 (NEPA) (42 United States Code (USC) 4321 et seq.), Council on Environmental Quality (CEQ) regulations at Title 40 of the Code of Federal Regulations (CFR) Parts 1500-1508, and the Army NEPA regulation at 32 CFR Part 651 (Environmental Analysis of Army Actions).
-The Army is separately conducting a process in compliance with Section 106 of the National Historic Preservation Act (NHPA),16 USC 470, and in compliance with regulations at 36 CFR 800.
+Separately, the Army complied with Section 106 of the National Historic Preservation Act (NHPA),16 USC 470, and with regulations at 36 CFR 800, which resulted in a Programmatic Agreement (PA; see Appendix E).

-1 ANMC was established as a direct-reporting unit under Headquarters, Department of the Army and is responsible for the maintenance and operation of ANC.
+&lt;sup>1 ANMC was established as a direct-reporting unit under Headquarters, Department of the Army and is responsible for the maintenance and operation of ANC.